umr55766/backend-edys/README.md

 - Go into root directory [`cd backend-edys/`]
 - Install the requirements [`pip install -r requirements.txt`]
 - Set `FLASK_APP` environment variable to `app.py` [For Linux: `export FLASK_APP=app.py`]
+- Copy/Rename `.env.example` to `.env`, replace all dummy values to your real values
 - Go into source directory [`cd src/`]
 - Run `flask run`

+#### Steps to setup database
+- We need to initialize the database, for that we have defined a custom cli command [`flask initdb`]

+[NOT NEEDED IN SETUP]
+- Create migration file : `flask db migrate`
+- Migrate database : `flask db upgrade`

 #### Steps to run background task worker: